llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 for Jupyter, along with many others.

-We have aimed to give the same experience as other languages, so I will focus not on how to use a notebook, but instead on what we’ve been able to make with them.
+We have aimed to give the same experience as other languages, so I will focus not on how to use a notebook, but instead on what we have been able to make with them.

 ## TableGen Tutorial Notebook